-The sustainability indicators described above to measure the achievement of the Fund's environmental and/or social characteristics are the binding elements of the Fund's investment strategy.
+The sustainability indicators described above to measure the achievement of the (sub-)fund's environmental and/or social characteristics are the binding elements of the (sub-)fund's investment strategy.

 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?